Secure Ordering | Free Shipping | Beat Quality | Best Prices

 Here are some of the notable health benefits associated with NR:

-• Boosts NAD+ Levels: NR is an efficient way to increase NAD+ levels in the body.
+- Boosts NAD+ Levels: NR is an efficient way to increase NAD+ levels in the body.
 NAD+ is essential for energy metabolism, DNA repair, and cellular signaling, and its levels decline with age.
+[PMC5876407]

-• Supports Healthy Aging: By increasing NAD+ levels, NR may help counteract some aspects of aging at the cellular level.
-This includes improving mitochondrial function, protecting against cellular damage, and possibly extending lifespan.
+- Supports Healthy Aging: By increasing NAD+ levels, NR may help counteract some aspects of aging at the cellular level.
+[PMC3616312] This includes improving mitochondrial function, protecting against cellular damage, and possibly extending lifespan.
+[PMC9571518]

-• Improves Metabolic Health: Some studies suggest that NR supplementation can improve metabolic markers, such as reducing insulin sensitivity and lowering blood sugar levels, which are beneficial for metabolic health and may help protect against metabolic syndrome and diabetes.
+- Improves Metabolic Health: Some studies suggest that NR supplementation can improve metabolic markers such as energy metabolism in muscles, reduce insulin sensitivity, and lower blood sugar levels, which are beneficial for metabolic health.
+[PMC3616313] [PMC7398770]

-• Neuroprotection: NR may have neuroprotective effects, potentially supporting brain health by enhancing cognitive function, increasing brain NAD+ levels, and offering protection against neurodegenerative diseases.
+- Neuroprotection: NR may have neuroprotective effects, potentially supporting brain health by enhancing cognitive function, increasing brain NAD+ levels, and offering protection against neurodegenerative diseases.
+[PMC9370773]

-• Enhances Muscle Function: Increasing NAD+ levels through NR supplementation could improve muscle function and endurance, potentially countering age-related muscle decline.
+- Muscle Function: Increasing NAD+ levels through NR supplementation could improve muscle function and endurance, potentially countering age-related muscle decline.
+[PMC6702140]

-• Cardiovascular Health: There is emerging evidence that NR could support cardiovascular health by improving endothelial function, reducing oxidative stress, and lowering blood pressure in certain contexts.
+- Cardiovascular Health: There is emerging evidence that NR could support cardiovascular health by improving endothelial function, reducing oxidative stress, and lowering blood pressure in certain contexts.
+[PMC8463245 🐁 ]

-• May Reduce Cancer Risk: Preliminary research suggests that boosting NAD+ levels through NR supplementation could play a role in cancer prevention and complement cancer treatment by enhancing the efficacy of certain therapies and reducing side effects.
+- May Reduce Cancer Risk: Preliminary research suggests that boosting NAD+ levels through NR supplementation could play a role in cancer prevention and complement cancer treatment by enhancing the efficacy of certain therapies and reducing side effects.
+[PMC10055624 🐀 ]

 Can You Raise NAD Levels Without Supplements?